zakklmv/news-api/README.md

 ### Background and Assumption

-Today during lunch, I received an urgent task from a colleague (actually from HR) that needed to be done ASAP.
-This task is essential for a global system that aggregates news from various sources, one of which is Hacker News.
-The colleague emphasized that it was a very important task, and I decided to take on this challenge.

 This service was quickly developed with some minimum necessary features for first usage.
 I will note a few improvements that could be made:

 - **Configuration of Caching:** Move the configuration for caching data from the Hacker News API into a configuration file.
 Currently, this value is hardcoded to 5 minutes.
 I believe 5 minutes is quite short since top stories don't appear that frequently.